MELISSA BLOCK, HOST:

-UNIDENTIFIED MAN #1: A remarkable demonstration by a crowd of several hundred outside the courthouse in Pretoria.
-Nelson Mandela, leader and founder of the sabotage movement Spear of the Nation and a leading member of the African National Congress accused with the others of plotting sabotage to overthrow the South African government by force.
+UNIDENTIFIED BROADCASTER: A remarkable demonstration by a crowd of several hundred outside the courthouse in Pretoria.
+Nelson Mandela, leader and founder of the sabotage movement Spear of the Nation and a leading member of the African National Congress, accused with the others of plotting sabotage to overthrow the South African government by force.

-UNIDENTIFIED MAN #2: Firstly, the state alleges the plain purpose thereof was to bring about chaos, disorder and turmoil in a battle to be waged against the white man in this country.
+UNIDENTIFIED PROSECUTOR: Firstly, the state alleges the plain purpose thereof was to bring about chaos, disorder and turmoil in the battle to be waged against the white man in this country.

 GEORGE BIZOS: They were called terrorists.
-We knew there was no hope of getting an acquittal.
-The question was what do we do with the trial?
+We knew that there was no hope of getting an acquittal.
+The question was, what do we do with the trial?